xyuu-z/embedded-sdr-controller/README.md

 ## Lessons Learned

-This project strengthened my understanding of the complete embedded hardware development process—from schematic capture and PCB layout to firmware implementation and hardware bring-up.
+This project strengthened my understanding of the complete embedded hardware development process, from schematic capture and PCB layout to firmware implementation and hardware bring-up.

 It also reinforced the importance of designing hardware and firmware together as an integrated embedded system.